-The best waterproof phone is the.
+The best waterproof phone is the Apple iPhone 13 Pro.
 It has a solid IP68 rating for water resistance, but importantly, it’s also an amazing phone, with a top-notch camera, great display, and all-day battery life.
 But, if you prefer an Android phone or want something more rugged, we have alternatives for you below.

 We have tested hundreds of different phones at Digital Trends, so we can confidently recommend the best for you.
-These phones have sustained spills, rain, and dunks without showing any signs of mistreatment, though it’s important to note that water resistance applies to fresh water, and it’s never a good idea to deliberately submerge your phone.
+These phones have sustained spills, rain, and dunks without showing any signs of mistreatment, though it’s important to note that water resistance tests only apply to fresh water, and it’s never a good idea to deliberately submerge your phone.

 After something a bit different?
 Check out our collection of the best Black Friday smartphone deals we found.

 - Best waterproof phone overall: iPhone 13 Pro

 - Best waterproof Android phone: Samsung Galaxy Note 20 Ultra

 - Best value waterproof phone: Google Pixel 6

 - Best rugged waterproof phone: Caterpillar Cat S61

 - Best waterproof case for your phone: Lifeproof Fre